Tskit for phylogenetics#

 Node 8 E

-However, for large datasets, it may be more efficient to access the array of e.g. times for all nodes, which provides direct memory access into the tables that underlie the tree sequence format:
+However, for large datasets, it may be more efficient to access the time array for all nodes, which provides direct memory access into the tables that underlie the tree sequence format:

 tree.tree_sequence.nodes_time